Ishujeet/helm-app/README.md

 * helm generates/manages certificate secrets
 * user generates/manages certificates separately

-In the first two cases, one will need a certificate and a key.
+The first two cases, one will need a certificate and a key.
 We would expect them to look like this:

 * certificate files should look like (and there can be more than one